rgreenblatt/undistract-me/README.md

 # undistract-me

 Notifies you when long-running terminal commands complete.

+This is a fork of the original with the following modifications:
+-   Only supports zsh (original only supports bash).
+-   No package.
+-   Better documentation in the README?

 ## What is this?